zorael/lu/README.md

 ```

 * [`objmanip.d`](source/lu/objmanip.d): Struct/class manipulation, such as
 setting a member field by its string name.
+Originally intended to only accept string values but now works with any type.
+When the passed value doesn't implicitly match, `std.conv.to` is used to coerce.

 ```d
 struct Foo